boudicca-events/boudicca.events/docs/DATA_MODEL.md

 At this point we need to specify terminology a bit better:

 * Entry: One generic entry in our database, which consists of multiple "Properties"
-* Property: "Key"->"Value" pair, where key and value are UTF-8 encoded strings.
 * Event: A specialised "Entry", which represents an event and has two mandatory keys: "name" and "startDate".
 See [Semantic Conventions](docs/SEMANTIC_CONVENTIONS.md) for more information.
+* Property: "Key"->"Value" pair, where key and value are UTF-8 encoded strings.
 * Key: Key value of one "Key"->"Value" mapping of one entry.
 Can contain multiple variant information.
-Format is "PropertyName"\{:"VariantInformation"}
+Format is `PropertyName[:VariantInformation]*`
 * Value: The value of one property.
 Has to conform to the specified variant data, so conform to the correct language and/or format.
 * PropertyName: Name of the property of an entry.
 Can only consist of letters, numbers and "."
-TODO is that ok? do we want to allow other special chars?
 * VariantInformation: Specifying what kind of variant this key is.
-Format is "VariantName"="VariantValue"
+Format is `VariantName=VariantValue`
 * VariantName: The name of the variant.
-TODO what to do if unknown value? ignore the value? but if it is the only one?
 * VariantValue: The value of the variant.
 For example, for the variant Format it should be the format the value is in.
 For Language it should be the language of the Value.

 Currently supported variants are:
-* Language: which language a value is in
+* [Language](#language-variant): which language a value is in
-* Format: what kind of data this value is, for example text, dates, ...
+* [Format](#format-variant): what kind of data this value is, for example text, dates, ...

-If a certain variant makes sense for a certain property needs to be decided per property basis.
+If a certain variant makes sense for a certain property needs to be decided per property and that properties defined meaning.
+For example, it does not make sense to have a language variant for "startDate".

 ## Language Variant